 South of the Douro river in Portugal, there is an Iberian wolf (Canis lupus signatus) subpopulation that, on top of other challenges, is being threatened by conflict with local farmers.
 When wolves attack livestock they become an economic burden for the local community, which may respond by killing or harming them.
 Unless this conflict is resolved it is difficult to see a viable future for the Iberian wolf in the region.
-For the August 2020 vote, we decided to work with our partners at Rewilding Portugal and focus on this issue.
-Our members could choose between 3 well-tested solutions to minimising wolf attacks: supporting livestock guarding dogs, building a wolf-proof fence or financing camera trap monitoring.
-Supporting livestock guarding dogs was the option that won the vote.
+We are working with our partners at Rewilding Portugal to focus on this issue.
+Our members are funding a well-tested solution for minimising wolf attacks: supporting livestock guarding dogs.

 We visited Nero, one of the livestock guarding dogs supported by the projectread more